-Dr Avril Kinsey (TLDM, PDM, MMus cum laude, DMus) was born in England and brought up in South Africa.
+Dr Avril Kinsey (TLDM, PDM, MMus cum laude, DMus) was born in England.
 She is a commissioned composer and an award winning international concert guitarist.
 Kinsey is founding director of the Cape Town Academy of Music & Film, the Cape Town International Guitar Festival and the Avril Kinsey Classical Guitar Competition.
 Her numerous guitar works have been published by Art Music (South Africa) and Ashley Mark Publishing (UK).
 She has five recordings and three music books with the Art Music label.
 Her most recent work is an orchestral score for a 2-Act Ballet entitled Vulcanus (DMus portfolio) and the Fynbos Suite for guitar and 6 voices inspired by the paintings of Steven Felmore.
 Her orchestral works have been performed by the Cape Town Philharmonic Orchestra and the KZN Philharmonic.

 In 2009 Kinsey completed her Master of Music degree with distinction at the University of Cape Town (UCT) under acclaimed composer and musicologist Dr Hendrik Hofmeyr.
 Her 308-page thesis on South African Composers for the Classical Guitar included a catalogue of her works.
 She completed a doctoral degree in orchestral composition at the Nelson Mandela University (NMU) under internationally published composer and lecturer Prof Hans Roosenschoon.

 As a classical guitarist-composer Kinsey has performed her own music in many parts of the world including Singapore, Malaysia, Portugal, Spain, Holland, Belgium, Austria, Germany, Denmark, England, Scotland, North America and more recently in Italy and Greece.
 She has recorded live on numerous radio and television broadcasts including the BBC (UK), Austrian Radio, KPFK (USA) and SABC radio and television (SA).
 Dr Gregory Newton (USA) performed several of Kinsey’s African-inspired guitar works, with their recreation of bird-calls and indigenous instruments, as part of his DMA degree recitals.